 A mistake in the emergency room can change your life forever.
 You shouldn’t have to deal with the consequences on your own.

 Have you or someone you love been injured because of emergency room malpractice?
 You may have the right to file a lawsuit against the negligent doctor or hospital.
 Contact Citywide Law Group to learn more about your legal rights and options.
-Our experienced Los Angeles personal injury lawyers are prepared to help you fight for the money you deserve.
+Our experienced personal injury lawyers are prepared to help you fight for the money you deserve.
 Call today to schedule your free consultation.

 How Our Emergency Room Malpractice Lawyers Can Help